A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies through the Dynamic Programming Formulation

 Thus infimum of $J$ is $0$, but this cannot be achieved because in the limit as $\epsilon \to 0$, it is no longer possible to transmit $x$ (and thus $u_0$, which inevitably depends on it to keep the first term in $J$ small) perfectly.
 There does not exist an optimal policy!

-A formal negative result thus is the following, the proof of which is the counterexample presented above \cite{YukselBasarBook}. \begin{theorem} Consider a dynamic team.
+\sy{The counterexample presented above can be formulated with the notation introduced in the paper}.
+In view of this, a formal negative result thus is the following, the proof of which is the counterexample presented above. \begin{theorem} Consider a dynamic team.
 Suppose that is weakly continuous in $\pi_n,\hat{\gamma}^n$ for every continuous and bounded $f$.
 Suppose that all of the measurement and action spaces and $\Omega_0$ are compact and the cost function $c$ is continuous.
 Even for such a team, with only two decision makers, an optimal team policy may not exist. \end{theorem}